 ECA risk scores 0-1 2 3 to 6 7 Risk weights 20% 50% 100% 150% c.
-Claims on banks d.
-Claims on corporate & securities firms
+Claims on banks

-- 7. All claims, irrespective of currency, on domestic banks/financial institutions that fulfill Capital Adequacy Requirements will be risk weighed at 20% while for the rest, it will be 100%. - 8.
-Other claims on a bank shall be risk weighed as per the ECA Country risk score subject to the floor of 20% as follows:
+7. All claims, irrespective of currency, excluding investment in equity shares and other instruments eligible for capital funds, on domestic banks/financial institutions that fulfill Capital Adequacy Requirements will be risk weighed at 20% while for the rest, it will be 100%.